Here it is… two favorite things smashed together: camping and pizza!

 - Get your campfire hot with low flames

 - Assemble the pita pizzas and lay them on the grill over the campfire

 - Cover the pizzas by tenting some tinfoil or using an upturned pot or baking tray

-- Slide them off the grill when the cheese is golden
+- Slide them off the grill when the cheese is bubbly and the edges are golden

 - Cut and enjoy!